choderalab/wetlab-protocols/Molecular_Biology/protocols/PCR.md

 1. Run EVO script`WIP_SKA_precool` directly to precool metal microfuge tube adaptor for about 15-25 minute.
 Abort script when plate is around 4C
 2. Place Master Mix in well A1 (red) in metal microfuge tube adaptor, and template DNA in B1 (blue)
-3. Place 394-well PCR plate in 1st red carrier (green)
+3. Place 394-well PCR plate in the next you want to specify in the `step 5`
 4. Put forward primer (purple) and reverse primer (orange) plates directly into carrier
-5. Run experiment based on Momentum script `WIP_PCR_SKA`
+5. Run experiment based on Momentum script `WIP_PCR_SKA`.
+    - make sure to specify the nest that you put the 384-well plate in at `step 3`

 ####PCR reaction Specifics:
 - 3 uL of 5uM forward primer